 How is Savvy Chic connected with the BCFF?

 Savvy Chic is our annual fundraiser.
 The event is hosted by the Friends of the Family League, which is our auxiliary fundraising arm that supports the yearly operating budget of the BCFF.
 Please join us at Savvy Chic!

-Yes.
-Pat and Shirley Boone are passionate about healthy families and endowed the Center with a $3 million gift to support the ongoing work of the Center.
-The Center was named after them in 2008.
+In 2008, the Center for the Family was named after Pat and Shirley Boone.
+The Boones are passionate about healthy families and endowed the Center with a $3 million gift to support the ongoing work.
 Please join them in supporting the vital work of the BCFF.

 How can I be involved with the BCFF?

 We'd love to have you join us!
 There are a few different opportunities:

 - Be Trained: Receive excellent training in Relationship IQ and RelateStrong and pass this gift on to your community.

 - Attend an event: Choose one of our excellent events to attend.